-Ransomware attacks have increased dramatically in recent years, and remote workers are at least partially responsible.
+Ransomware attack has increased dramatically in recent years, and remote workers are at least partially responsible.
 Working outside the workplace can weaken cybersecurity measures.
 Infiltrators are also targeting companies higher up in supply chains to reach more businesses at once.

 Earlier this year, Hawaii Payroll Services learned that unauthorized users had gained access to its computers and information.
 The company believes that the attack was by a criminal gang who gained access to a client’s account in any way.